 The "kill" procedure will stop any of "fivpt", "onoff", and "aquir" that happen to be running.
-Typically it also changes the log back to "station.log". "kill" does not normally change the offsets back to zero.
-Follow the procedure under "Manual Checks" to do that.
+Typically it also changes the log back to "station.log".

+"kill" does not normally change the offsets back to zero.
+Follow the procedure under "3.7 When Finished" in the "3.0 Manual Checks" section above, to do that.